Skip to content

 Don’t let the lack of an official “MST VA rating”—or shame or fear—stop you from getting the support you deserve.
 Military sexual trauma can be extremely debilitating, and we strongly encourage you to pursue the highest level of benefit you earned while you recover and heal.

 As detailed above, MST is an underlying cause of or associated with many physical and psychological conditions.
-Most veterans who have experienced military sexual trauma subsequently suffer with PTSD, depression, anxiety, or other diagnosed mental health conditions.
+Most veterans who have experienced military sexual trauma subsequently suffer from PTSD, depression, anxiety, or other diagnosed mental health conditions.
 They may experience one or several of these conditions.

 While these conditions need not necessarily be permanent, they can cause severe symptoms while you have them, and you deserve to receive the benefits you need as long as you’re dealing with these debilitating conditions.

 It’s possible to receive a 100% rating for any of these conditions if they are severe enough, but the most commonly accepted claim is for PTSD.
-PTSD resulting from MST (informally, “MST PTSD”) is also the condition where you are most likely to receive a 100% rating.
+PTSD resulting from MST (informally, “MST PTSD”) is also the condition where you are most likely to receive a 100% VA rating.

 There are notable connections between MST and the onset of PTSD.
 Analyses have revealed MST was more strongly associated with PTSD than other pre-military or post-military trauma.
 Women with MST have the greatest increased odds of developing PTSD.